xenit-eu/dynamic-extensions-for-alfresco/README.md

 Dynamic Extensions adds an OSGi container to the Alfresco repository, enabling live deployment of Java code, with no need to restart the server.
 Alfresco itself is not "OSGi-fied" in any way; the OSGi container runs on top of the core Alfresco platform.

-Latest release: Milestone 5
+Latest release: Milestone 6
 ---------------------------

-* <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/wiki/Building-Alfresco-repository-extensions-for-Dynamic-Extensions-using-Gradle">Gradle plugin for building your own repository extensions</a>
-* `@RunAs`, `@RunAsSystem` annotations for running methods as a particular repository user
-* `@Transactional` annotation for running methods within a repository transaction.
-* `@Before` annotation for handling common Web Script preprocessing logic.
-* `@ExceptionHandler` annotation for generalizing exception handling in Web Scripts.
-* Bug fixes and fine-tunings throughout.
+Features:
+* REST endpoint for restarting the OSGi framework: `/service/dynamic-extensions/osgi/restart`
+* auto refresh system package cache when WEB-INF/lib has changed
+* runtime MODE (Production/Dev) is replaced with individual settings in osgi-container.properties (also visible in control-panel)
+* Uri handlers can now return the template to use as a String return value
+* auto configuration of `Alfresco-Spring-Configuration` if not specified has Bundle header
+* new webscript-support module for the `AbstractBundleResourceHandler` (no more need to import control-panel)
+* Scala 2.10.3 is now included by default to easy deployment of Scala based extensions

+Fixes in this milestone:
+* integration: fallback to jar content scanning when MANIFEST.MF fails to parse (Vaadin jar)
+* gradle-plugin: allow override of "Import-Package"
+* fix duplicate WebScript ID detection: make sure you Uri methods have a unique name (no overloading)

+Internal:
+* moved from Maven to Gradle: use "gradlew(.sh|.bat)" script to build the project

-Many thanks to laurentvdl for his contributions.
+Many thanks to Laurens Fridael for his great work on Dynamic Extensions.
+May his work live long and prosper at its new home.

 Installing Dynamic Extensions
 -----------------------------

 Dynamic Extensions is distributed as an Alfresco Module Package (AMP).

-* Download the <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/raw/mvn-repo/nl/runnable/alfresco/dynamicextensions/alfresco-module/1.0.0.M5/alfresco-module-1.0.0.M5.amp">Dynamic Extensions Milestone 5 AMP</a>.
+* Download the <a href="https://raw.github.com/laurentvdl/dynamic-extensions-for-alfresco/mvn-repo/nl/runnable/alfresco/dynamicextensions/alfresco-module/1.0.0.M6/nl.runnable.alfresco.dynamicextensions-1.0.0.M6.amp">Dynamic Extensions Milestone 6 AMP</a>.
 * Use the <a href="http://docs.alfresco.com/4.0/index.jsp?topic=%2Fcom.alfresco.enterprise.doc%2Ftasks%2Famp-install.html">Module Management Tool</a> to install the AMP in the Alfresco repository of your choosing.
 * After restarting Alfresco, open the Control Panel: <a href="http://localhost:8080/alfresco/service/dynamic-extensions/">http://localhost:8080/alfresco/service/dynamic-extensions/</a>.
 * Accessing the Control Panel requires an admin account.